 - identify all major incidents and major incident hazards for the facility

-- conduct and document a safety assessment of the facility's operation.
-The assessment must include a comprehensive and systematic investigation and analysis of all aspects of potential risks to health and safety.
+- conduct and document a safety assessment of the facility's operation, that includes a comprehensive and systematic investigation and analysis of all aspects of potential risks to health and safety

 - implement control measures that eliminate or minimise the risk of a major incident occurring